 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

-If you've stopped receiving emails from us, or haven't ever gotten any, there's a solution — it's just a matter of checking a few things to find the source of the problem.
+If you aren't getting email from us, there's a solution.
+There are a few things you can check to find and fix the source of the problem.

 Confirm your email address

-Or, if you just don't want to sign in to My CenturyLink, you can chat with us instead, and we'll confirm and/or update your email address for you.
+If you can't sign in to My CenturyLink, you can chat with us instead to have an agent confirm or update your email address.

-Moves our messages out of the spam folder and into your inbox
+Moves the marked messages out of the spam folder and into your inbox.

-Tells your email provider to put future messages from us directly in your inbox
+Tells your email provider that all future messages from that address are not spam, so they will be put directly in your inbox.

-Blocking.
-Check your "blocked senders" list.
-If you see any email addresses ending in @centurylink.com, @em.centurylink.com or @qwest.com -- unblock them.
+You can use blocking to reject emails from certain senders.
+Check your "blocked senders" list, just in case one of ours got put there by accident.
+If you see any addresses ending in @centurylink.com, @em.centurylink.com or @qwest.com, unblock them.

 Adjust your antivirus settings

 Your antivirus software could be blocking (or quarantining) emails from us.
 Open your antivirus software, and see if there are any CenturyLink emails trapped there.
 Your software probably has a "safe sender" list option.
-Find it, and add @centurylink.com, @em.centurylink.com and @qwest.com to your list.
+If so, add @centurylink.com, @em.centurylink.com and @qwest.com to your list to identify them as safe so they won't be blocked in the future.

 Get help with common email providers